 So here's your cheat sheet for the best area to live in Seville:

-The northern periphery of Macarena (particularly Polígono Norte) is one of the place you need to be extra careful when walking at night.
-In tourist-heavy areas like Santa Cruz and El Arenal, pickpocketing happens often, especially during Semana Santa and the bullfighting season when there are more crowds.
+The northern periphery of Macarena (particularly Polígono Norte) is one of the places you need to be extra careful when walking at night.
+In tourist-heavy areas like Santa Cruz and El Arenal, pickpocketing is common, especially during Semana Santa and the bullfighting season, when crowds are larger.
 In Alameda and Alfalfa, some corners around nightlife hotspots can get rowdy late on weekends, though serious crime doesn't happen often here.

 If you're a female student, San Bernardo and Nervión consistently rank as the safest options based on lighting and community infrastructure.
 But generally, stay aware in crowded tourist zones, avoid poorly lit areas late at night, and keep an eye on your belongings in markets and festivals.